gmcmacran/microsoftLTR/README.md

 For point one, the data passed into LGBMRanker has one row per document.
 The performance metric requires one row per query and document scores are the columns.
-This intermediate data shaping between predictions (one row per document) to performance calculations (one row per query ID) would require a custom metric creation to use sci-kit learn’s cross validation functionality.
+This intermediate data shaping between predictions to performance calculations requires a custom metric creation to use scikit-learn’s cross validation functionality.

-Point two is the nail in the coffin for scikit learn’s CV functionality.
+Point two is the nail in the coffin for scikit-learn’s CV functionality.
 Learning to rank data requires care to keep all documents within a query together.
-Scikit learn assumes each row is independent and takes random samples.
-This is true for regression and classification, but is not in learning to rank problems.
+Scikit-learn assumes each row is independent and takes a random samples.
+This is true for regression and classification but is not in learning to rank problems.

-The path forward is either writing nested for loops.
-One loop per tuned hyper parameter or using an autoML library like FLAML.
+The path forward is either writing nested for loops or using an autoML library like FLAML.

 # Tech Stack

 ## Polars Data Frame Library

-Polars is a high speed data frame library capibale of handeling millions in memory data points.
+Polars is a high speed data frame library capable of handling millions in memory data points.
 H2O’s ran a benchmark across python’s, R’s, and Julia’s data frame libraries.
 Polars was often the fastest and almost always in the top 3.
 It usually beats R’s data.table.